-To receive a certificate from the MTECH Practical Nursing Program and transcripts from MTECH, the student must meet the following criteria:
+To receive a certificate from the MTECH PN Program and transcripts from MTECH, the student must meet the following criteria:

-- 1. All classroom, laboratory, and clinical experiences must be completed satisfactorily. - 2.
+- 1. All classroom, simulation, laboratory, and clinical experiences must be completed satisfactorily. - 2.
 Each class must be passed with a total of 80% or above. - 3.
 Exam averages in each class must be 80% or above.
 Scores are not averaged across classes. - 4.
 One hundred percent (100%) of laboratory, simulation, and clinical hours must be completed. - 5.
 The student must be in good standing with the college. - 6.
-The student must complete a proctored NCLEX-PN predictor examination that is completed ONLY in the testing center. - 7.
+The student must complete a proctored NCLEX-PN predictor examination with a score of six or greater.
+The exam is completed ONLY in the testing center. - 7.
 Attendance in didactic courses must be 90%.